kaisenlinux/manpages-dev/category/Hardware/fio.md

        prio=int
               Set the I/O priority value of this job.
 Linux limits us to a positive value between 0 and 7, with 0 being the highest.
 See man ionice(1).
 Refer to  an  appropriate  manpage for other operating systems since meaning of priority may differ.
-For per-command priority setting, see I/O engine specific `cmdprio_percentage` and `hipri_percentage` op‐ tions.
+For per-command priority setting, see the I/O engine specific `cmdprio_percentage` and `cmdprio` options.

        prioclass=int
               Set the I/O priority class.
 See man ionice(1).
-For per-command priority setting, see I/O engine specific `cmdprio_percentage` and `hipri_percent` options.
+For per-command priority setting, see the I/O engine specific `cmdprio_percentage` and `cmdprio_class` options.

        cpus_allowed=str
               Controls  the same options as cpumask, but accepts a textual specification of the permitted CPUs instead and CPUs are indexed from 0.
 So to use CPUs 0 and 5 you would spec‐ ify `cpus_allowed=0,5'.
 This option also allows a range of CPUs to be specified -- say you wanted  a  binding  to  CPUs  0,  5,  and  8  to  15,  you  would  set  `cpus_al‐ lowed=0,5,8-15'.

               On Windows, when `cpus_allowed' is unset only CPUs from fio's current processor group will be used and affinity settings are inherited from the system.
 An fio build config‐ ured to target Windows 7 makes options that set CPUs processor group aware and values will set both the processor group and a CPU from within that group.
 For example, on  a system  where  processor  group  0 has 40 CPUs and processor group 1 has 32 CPUs, `cpus_allowed' values between 0 and 39 will bind CPUs from processor group 0 and `cpus_al‐ lowed' values between 40 and 71 will bind CPUs from processor group 1.
 When using `cpus_allowed_policy=shared' all CPUs specified by a single `cpus_allowed' option must  be from  the same processor group.
 For Windows fio builds not built for Windows 7, CPUs will only be selected from (and be relative to) whatever processor group fio happens to be running in and CPUs from other processor groups cannot be used.

        cpus_allowed_policy=str